vohai2003/hdp_data_tutorials/tutorials/hdf/sam-trucking-iot-on-hdf/tutorial-2.md

 **Figure 1: Kafka Source Components**

 2\.
 Configure both components.
 Double click on one of the components, their configuration window will appear.
-When you are done, click OK.

 Enter the following properties for the first Kafka Source you opened: